Accident at work procedure: What to do and how to claim

 Common injuries that follow an accident at work

-Slips, trips, and falls:
+Slips, trips, and falls

 Wet floors, trailing cables, uneven surfaces, or poor lighting can lead to fractures, sprains, or head injuries.

-Manual handling injuries:
+Manual handling injuries

-Machinery and equipment injuries:
+Machinery and equipment injuries

 Poorly maintained or unguarded machinery can cause crush injuries, amputations, or serious cuts.

-Falls from height:
+Falls from height

-Repetitive strain injuries (RSI):
+Repetitive strain injuries (RSI)

-Psychological injuries:
+Psychological injuries

 What your employer should do after an accident

-• Investigate how the accident happened
+• Investigate how the accident occurred

-• Take steps to prevent it happening again
+• Take steps to prevent similar incidents

-• Provide support for injured employees
+• Provide appropriate support for injured employees

-• Report serious incidents where legally required
+• Report serious incidents where required by law

 Your right to submit a claim

-This applies where injuries are linked to:
+This can apply where injuries are linked to:

 • Lack of training or supervision